SeatGeek: 2020–2021: Pandemic and Series E Funding

 In March 2020, Liverpool F.C. announced a primary ticketing partnership with SeatGeek.
 The following month, the company faced a class action lawsuit over refunds for events canceled during the COVID-19 pandemic.
 Plaintiffs alleged that SeatGeek had refused to issue cash refunds, but the company denied wrongdoing, maintaining that it acted in accordance with its published terms of use and had provided customers with the option of receiving cash.
 The case was later settled and closed.
 Later that year, it introduced “SeatGeek Adapt,” a suite of products designed to support social distancing, timed entry, and mobile concessions ordering at reduced-capacity venues.

 In 2021, Jujamcyn Theaters selected SeatGeek as its primary ticketing provider, marking the company’s first Broadway partnership.
 Former Women's National Basketball Association president Laurel J. Richie also joined its board of directors.
 That year SeatGeek launched “Rally,” an in-app platform that allowed fans to order concessions, book rideshares, and access stadium guides.
 Rally debuted with the Cleveland Cavaliers at Rocket Arena and was later adopted by Austin FC at Q2 Stadium.
 That year the company became the primary ticketing partner of the Brooklyn Nets and supplied the primary ticketing technology used for all events at Barclays Center.
 That fall, it introduced “SeatGeek Swaps,” a feature allowing ticket holders to return tickets for credit up to 72 hours before an event.

 In October, SeatGeek announced plans to go public through a special-purpose acquisition company (SPAC) merger valued at $1.35 billion.
-The deal was later terminated, and in 2022 SeatGeek instead raised $238 million in a Series E funding round led by Accel, with participation from Wellington Management, Arctos Sports Partners, and Qualtrics founder Ryan Smith, valuing the company at about $1 billion.
+The deal was later terminated, and in 2022 SeatGeek instead raised $238 million in a Series E funding round led by Accel, with participation from Wellington Management, Arctos Partners, and Qualtrics founder Ryan Smith, valuing the company at about $1 billion.